 If you have kids, waffles are always a regular meal in the breakfast rotation.
 I’m not sure why, but I didn’t have a waffle maker for the longest time and would buy the boxed ones.
 If I knew how easy it was to make, I would’ve bought a waffle maker sooner.

 This basic waffle recipe uses ingredients that are staples in any kitchen pantry…really.
-Nothing fancy, just simple ingredients.
+Nothing fancy, just simple ingredients for a simple breakfast idea.
 The picture above shows sugar, but I’ve started leaving out the sugar since the syrups and topping we use have enough sugar in them to make the waffles sweet.

 To make these waffles, melt the butter and set this aside for later.
 Add the remaining wet ingredients into a large bowl and whip together.
 Next, sift together the dry ingredients and add it into the wet mixture.
 Mix until combined, add the melted butter into the batter and mix.